ChivanCOM/elisa/README.md

 Elisa is a simple music player aiming to provide a nice experience for its users.
 User-facing information about the app can be found at https://apps.kde.org/elisa/.

+**This Chivan has added support for chromecast renderers in a crude way.**

 ## Contributions

 Contributions are very much welcome!
 The process of building Elisa from source using KDE's `kdesrc-build` tool is easy and recommended.
 See